lajm-programming/introduction-to-python-2023/README.md

 # Introduction to Python Programming

-This repository supplements 1 month introductory Python programming course at LAJM.
+This repository supplements one month introductory Python programming course at LAJM.